-This course introduces you to fixed income securities and markets.
-Topics covered include: debt securities, risks of investing in bonds, the pricing of fixed income securities, the measurement of interest rate risk, the term structure and volatility of interest rates, mortgage-backed and asset-backed securities, the valuation of mortgage-backed and asset-backed securities, credit analysis and interest rate derivatives etc. A notable feature of this course is that it is based on the Chartered Financial Analyst (CFA) curriculum, thus preparing you for writing the fixed income parts across Level I and Level II (with a touch of Level III) of the CFA exams.
+This course discusses alternative markets and instruments.
+We will study the basic feature, valuation, diversification and investment strategies of hedge funds, real assets, commodities, private and public real estate, and private equity.
+A notable feature of this course is that it is based on the Chartered Financial Analyst (CFA) curriculum, thus preparing you for writing the fixed income parts across Level I and Level II (with a touch of Level III) of the CFA exams.
 This course is both rich in content and fast in pace.
 Therefore, significant out of class work is required for all students.